 Absenteeism can be reduced by up to 80 percent by encouraging cycling to work.

-Routine green cleaning will ensure that the germs brought into the building on bicycle tires and shoes are safely removed and that locker rooms and showers are safely sterilized.
+Routine green cleaning will ensure that the germs brought into the building on bicycle tires and shoes are safely removed and that locker rooms and showers are carefully sterilized.

 References & Resources